Definition & Facts for Hemochromatosis

 - other chronic liver diseases, particularly chronic hepatitis C

-- heavy alcohol drinking, which the 2015–2020 Dietary Guidelines for Americans defines as 15 or more drinks per week for men and 8 or more drinks per week for women
+- heavy alcohol drinking, which the National Institute on Alcohol Abuse and Alcoholism defines as more than 14 drinks per week for men and more than 7 drinks per week for women

 What are the complications of hemochromatosis?